Why check DNSSEC?

 FAQ - Frequently asked questions

-Q: What is DNSSEC and why enable it?
+Q: What is DNSSEC and why should you enable it?

 Q: How do I check if DNSSEC is enabled on my domain?

 A: Enter your domain in the tool above.
-If it shows "DNSSEC is not enabled", no DS record exists at the parent registry.
-Contact your registrar to enable it.
+If it shows "DNSSEC is not enabled", no DS record is published at the parent.
+Contact your registrar to enable DNSSEC.

 Q: What is an orphan DS?

 A: A DS record at the parent with no matching DNSKEY in the child zone.
-This typically results from an incomplete key rollover.
-Not blocking if another valid DS exists, but it signals a configuration gap.
+It happens during an incomplete key rollover.
+Not blocking as long as another valid DS exists, but it signals an incomplete configuration.

 Q: Why does my domain return SERVFAIL after enabling DNSSEC?

 A: The chain of trust is broken.
-Three common causes: DS/DNSKEY mismatch at the registrar, missing or expired RRSIG signatures, or authoritative servers not serving DNSKEY records.
-Run Full mode to find the exact failing link.
+Common causes: a DS that does not match the DNSKEY, missing or expired RRSIG signatures, DNSKEY records not being served.
+Run Full mode to pinpoint the failing link.

 Q: What is the difference between Simple and Full modes?

-A: Simple checks the DS/DNSKEY/RRSIG chain on one server per zone (1-3 seconds).
-Full adds multi-server DNSKEY consistency and validates RRSIG on data records: SOA, NS, A, MX (5-10 seconds).
+A: Simple checks the DS/DNSKEY/RRSIG chain on one server per zone.
+Full adds multi-server DNSKEY consistency and validates RRSIG on SOA, NS, A, and MX.

 Q: Which DNSSEC algorithms are recommended?